dataeducator/meharry-summer-colab-intro-to-github/README.md

-# Meharry Summer Colab: An Introduction to Github
+# Meharry Fall: An Introduction to Github
 _A quick start guide for using GitHub_

 ## Overview